warp-ds/drive/README.md

 - `boolean`
 - Internal use only - force preflights(resets.css + transform resets) to be excluded and no externalized classes will be processed

-### omitComponentClasses

-- `boolean`
-- if true forces component classes to be excluded from the process.
-Styling for the classes already used in component classes won't be generated.

 ### skipResets

 - `boolean`